romain-neil/HostPingChecker/README.md

 The host list can be saved and loaded for future use

-You can access java [here](https://tutosfaciles48.github.io/HostPingChecker/doc/)
+You can access javadoc [here](https://tutosfaciles48.github.io/HostPingChecker/doc/)